kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

   error: unable to recognize ".build/application/app.k8s.io_v1beta1_application_application-controller-kubeflow.yaml": no matches for kind "Application" in version "app.k8s.io/v1beta1”
   ```

-  This issue occurs when the CRD endpoint hadn't been established in Kubernetes API server when the CRD's custom object was applied.
-This issue can happen multiple times for different kinds of resource.
+  This issue occurs when the CRD endpoint isn't established in the Kubernetes API server when the CRD's custom object is applied.
+  This issue is expected and can happen multiple times for different kinds of resource.
 To resolve this issue, try running `make apply` again.

 ## Check your deployment